The Philological Bell 🔔 YouTube channel thumbnail

 Which YouTube channels are most similar to The Philological Bell 🔔?

-Jackson Crawford — 86% match, 308K subscribers; Graham Scheper — 67% match, 73.8K subscribers; Ancient Literature Dude — 66% match, 12.4K subscribers.
-All are fellow educational YouTube channels focusing on classical or ancient literature, philology, and language studies, providing translations, readings, and commentary.
+Jackson Crawford — 86% match, 308K subscribers; Graham Scheper — 67% match, 76.5K subscribers; Ancient Literature Dude — 66% match, 12.5K subscribers.
+All three channels produce scholarly content focused on ancient languages, literature, and philology, aligning with The Philological Bell's emphasis on medieval and Classical language study.

 What type of content does The Philological Bell 🔔 make?

-The Philological Bell 🔔 produces content such as readings, translations, and commentaries on medieval and classical languages and texts (e.g., Latin, Gothic, Old English, Old Saxon, Visigothic, and related literature).
-Uploads occur at about 0.1 videos per week, with an average of approximately 207 views per video.
+The Philological Bell creates video essays and readings with translations and commentaries on medieval and ancient texts, including Latin, Gothic, Old English, and related literature topics.
+Upload frequency is about 0.1 uploads per week, with an average of ~207 views per video.

 How do we determine which channels are similar to The Philological Bell 🔔?